AlaBouali/xtelnet/README.md

-The session class contains all the data of the session (username, password, telnet's banner, prompt, prompt's end, session logs):
+<h4>The session class contains all the data of the session (username, password, telnet's banner, prompt, prompt's end, session logs):</h4>